Jump to main content

 Gale force Nick kicks Wanderers to victory at the death

-Llanelli Wanderers celebrate their Division 1 Cup triumph
+Llanelli Wanderers are seeking to add the Championship Cup to last season's Division 1 Cup triumph

 Nick Gale kept his cool to kick Llanelli Wanderers to the biggest success in their club history as he plundered 17 points to earn his side the Division 1 Cup at Principality Stadium in a 22-19 win over Glynneath.